MartijnVdS/debian-router/README.md

 Autodiscovery between networks (most likely "trusted" and "iot", and "trusted" and "server" networks) can be enabled by installing the `mdns-reflector` package and configuring it.
 See https://github.com/vfreex/mdns-reflector for more information.

+To see how much traffic has passed through the various firewall rules, you can look at the counters in `nft list ruleset`.

+Another way to keep statistics of, is [vnstat](https://humdi.net/vnstat/).
+`apt install vnstat` will set it up, and will allow you to see how much traffic passed through each interface.
+It can also email reports, examples in of how to do this can be found in `/usr/share/doc/vnstat/examples` and on the tool's web page.